uwetom/media-production-worksheets/wk18-more-vr/index.md

 We can now turn it into an interactable

-- Add an **XR Grab Interactable** component to the object
+- Add an **XR Grab Interactable** component to the pizza cutter

 Notice that it also added a **Rigidbody** component automatically.

-The cube already had a collider on it, but if you use your own object it will not have one.

 - Add a **Mesh Collider** component to the pizza cutter and set it to **convex** ( you see a green mesh around the object)

 ![vr core template](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/mesh_collider.jpg)

-You can now try this out in the simulator.
-You should be able to pick up the pizza cutter using grab.
+- Now try this out in the simulator.

+You can pick up the pizza cutter by first pressing **]** to use the right controller, then hover over the pizza cutter and pressing **G**

 ### Grab properties

-Grab interactable have a few useful properties we can change to impove the experience.
+Grab interactable have a few useful properties we can change to improve the experience.

 #### Near attach